ansys/pyoptislang/doc/source/user_guide/functions.rst

 class instance, there is further property :py:attr:`project <ansys.optislang.core.application.Application.project>`, which holds an instance of the :py:class:`Project <ansys.optislang.core.project.Project>` class (if any project is loaded).
-This instance groups functionality to get project information and execute operations on the active project.
+This instance groups features to get project information and execute operations on the active project.

 .. code:: python